fragosti/blog/src/posts/how-this-blog-is-made.md

 tags: post
 ---

-No blog would be complete without a post about its implementation.
 Long story short, this blog is implemented using [Eleventy](https://www.11ty.dev/), specifically by using [eleventy-starter](https://github.com/eastslopestudio/eleventy-starter) as a starting point.

 Before landing and settling on Eleventy I checked out the extremely popular [Gatsby](https://www.gatsbyjs.org/).
 As someone accustomed to React and Typescript it seemed like the natural choice.
 Going through the docs was easy enough, and I even [found a theme](https://github.com/LekoArts/gatsby-themes/tree/master/themes/gatsby-theme-minimal-blog) that I ended up mostly keeping for the final implementation.